Links

 In instances where there are multiple bugs reported in the same report, a BIR will be prepared for each bug.

-• Publish the BIR on Snapshot;
+• Publish the BIR to Snapshot;

 • Vote on the BIR.

 BIR voting takes place on the Beanstalk Bug Bounty Snapshot space and lasts for 3 days.
 Only BIC members propose and vote on BIRs, and each member has one vote.
-BIC members can either vote For or Against a BIR, and a two-thirds majority of the BIC voting For is required to pass.
+BIC members can either vote For or Against a BIR, and a majority of the BIC voting For is required to pass.

-BIR Execution
+BIR Exection